wickdChromosome/leastSQ_aFC/README.md

 Where Name is a column that has the gene ID (such as ENSG00000224533.11), which should be in the same format as the gene IDs in the EQTL file

+You can normalize expressions before feeding them into the script using DESEQ2 in R:

 ### Normalize counts using DESEQ2
 ```R
 #import library